oblac/jodd-site/doc/email.md

 ## Sending using SSL

-Preferred way for sending e-mails is using SSL protocol. *Jodd* supports secure e-mail sending with `SmtpSslServer`, subclass of `SmtpServer`.
+Preferred way for sending e-mails is using SSL protocol. *Jodd* supports secure e-mail sending with `SmtpSslServer`, a subclass of `SmtpServer`.
 Here is an example of sending e-mail via [Gmail](http://gmail.com) (port 465 is set by default):